 23. Swimming at Blue Spring State Park

 Not to be confused with Blue Springs State Park in Marianna, Blue Spring State Park is in Northern Central Florida and is famous for the arrival of hundreds of graceful manatees every winter.
+If you are heading to view the manatees in the winter be sure to get there as early as possible.
+The park usually reaches capacity during the weekends.
 Come spring the manatees move back out to coastal waters, but Blue Spring is still worth a visit for those that love to be in the water.
 The water is crystal clear and surrounded by natural beauty.
 Visit on a warm spring day before the summer crowds arrive.

 24. Dine Around Hannibal Square